crypto-org-chain/cronos-docs/cronos-play/getting-started_unreal/quick-start/dynamic-contract.md

 # Dynamic Contract
 with Dynamic Contract, you can call any smartcontract. you need abi json file for the contract.
 - deploy contract beforehand, prepare contract address
 - prepare abi json file for the contract to access

-## How to Use it
+## How to Start
+To use Dynamic Contract feature, we have to create a DynamicContractObject.
+DynamicContractObject is an UObject that is created by CreateDynamicSigningContract or CreateDynamicContract from DefiWalletCoreActor.
-- Create DefiWalletActor
+1. Create DefiWalletActor
+2. CreateDynamicContractObject from DefiWalletActor
 - CreateDynamicContract : for query smart-contract
 - CreateDynamicSigningContract : for modifying smart-contract
-- Now DynamicContractObject is ready!
+3. Now DynamicContractObject is ready!

 ## What function to use?
 - EncodeDynamicContract : for `encoding`, can be used wallet-connect
 - CallDynamicContract : for `calling`, should be created with CreateDynamicContract